-- Avoid rubbing their eyes if they have not washed their hands.
+- Refrain from rubbing their eyes if they have not washed their hands.

-- Avoid putting in contact lenses without washing the hands first.
+- Avoid putting in contact lenses without washing their hands first.

-Most people with a stye have good outcomes with no complications.
+Most people with a stye will not experience complications.
 However, there is a risk that the infection can spread to other areas.

-A person should talk with a doctor if they are not sure of the cause of their eye pain and swelling.
-There are other infections, such as blepharitis, that can cause similar symptoms to occur in or around the eye.
+A person should seek guidance from a doctor if they are unsure about the cause of their eye pain and swelling.
+Other conditions, such as blepharitis, can cause similar symptoms in or around the eye.

-According to the National Health Service (NHS), a person should see their doctor if they have an internal stye that:
+A person should contact a doctor if they have an internal stye that: